 |2020||30 September, 1, 2 October|

-The event takes place in Tai Hang, in Causeway Bay on Hong Kong Island.
+The event takes place in Tai Hang on Hong Kong Island, close to Victoria Park.
 Usually a quiet neighbourhood of crisscrossing streets, for three smoky days a year it becomes the noisy epicenter of Hong Kong’s mid-autumn festival celebrations.
 To get there, take the MTR to Tin Hau MTR Station, Exit B. Cross King’s Road and head down Tung Lo Wan Road opposite the MTR exit.
 From there, just follow the crowds and the sound of the drums.